 Internal communication channels can get confusing with different messages getting funneled through one channel.
 Beekeeper customers can create communication streams dedicated to messages relevant to the specific topic for organized workflows.

 Facilitating bottom-up communication also means creating a network for workers to connect with one another.
 This is where that valuable collaboration happens.
 Facilitating this connection between employees boosts productivity with the ability for workers to share information, documents, videos or links with one another in real time.

 Beekeeper’s confirmation campaigns can ensure employees are receiving and reading important communication.
 This feature is extra important for companies with frontline workers who have less in-person contact with managers than desk-based colleagues.

 Connecting with colleagues is easy when every employee’s name is in one place.
 With the built-in directory, Beekeeper makes it easy for everyone in an organization with a big, dispersed workforce to connect and send messages.

-How Does Implementing Beekeeper’s Internal Communication Tool Work?
+How Does Implementing Beekeeper’s Online Communication Tools Work?